rvpanoz/luna/README.md

 2. Install npm globally and run `npm install` to install application's required packages
 3. Build and start the application `npm run dev`
 4. Submit a pull request with your changes :boom:

-_if you are on linux and get error **gyp WARN EACCES**, run `sudo npm install --allow-root` maybe you have to delete the node_modules folders first.

 ## Notes